nuriddinovN/smart_office_detection/README.md

 ## ⚠️ **CRITICAL WARNING: Model Files Required**

-**🚨 IMPORTANT: Due to GitHub file size limitations (>100MB), the trained model files cannot be included in the repository clone.
-The cloned repository contains only placeholder files that MUST be replaced with actual model files.**
+**🚨 IMPORTANT: Due to GitHub file size limitations (>100MB), the trained model files MIGHT NOT be included in the repository clone.
+The cloned repository MIGHT contains only placeholder files that MUST be replaced with actual model files.**

 **❌ The project WILL NOT WORK without downloading the actual model files!**
+**⚠️If you face such truble pls follow instructions**
 ### Why This Step is Critical:
 - Model files are 140MB+ each (exceeds GitHub's file size limit)
 - Placeholder files in the clone are empty and non-functional